 A curious trend of the time, however, is that milk cartons are replaced by “bento boxes.”
 Nowadays, a lot of seniors live by themselves, and they often make use of a meal delivery service or grocery shopping service.

 6. Yanegawara – Beautiful Roof Tiles with Regional Decoration

 Traditional Japanese roofs feature beautiful tiles that vary in color, shape, and material, all depending on regional customs.

 The San’in region in the southwest of Honshu is known for its characteristic red roofs.
-They’re made out of a high-quality clay from Shimane Prefecture’s Iwami district.
-Once glazed, the clay rich in iron oxide turns into a vivid reddish-brown color.
-This glaze also strengthens the tiles against drastic temperature changes which are common for the region.
+They’re made out of high-quality clay from Shimane Prefecture’s Iwami district.
+Once glazed, the clay rich in iron oxide turns into vivid reddish-brown color.
+This glaze also strengthens the tiles against drastic temperature changes, which are characteristic for the region.